Note on coisotropic Floer homology and leafwise fixed points: Introduction

-Consider a symplectic manifold $(M,\om)$, a coisotropic submanifold $N\sub M$, and a Hamiltonian diffeomorphism $\phi:M\to M$.
+Consider a symplectic manifold $(M,\om)$, a coisotropic submanifold $N\sub M$, and a Hamiltonian diffeomorphism $\psi:M\to M$.
 The isotropic (or characteristic) distribution $TN^\om$ on $N$ gives rise to the isotropic foliation on $N$.
-A \emph{leafwise fixed point for $\phi$} is a point $x\in N$ for which $\phi(x)$ lies in the leaf through $x$ of this foliation.
-We denote by $\Fix(\phi,N)$ the set of such points.
-A fundamental problem in symplectic geometry is the following: \begin{Pb} Find conditions under which $\Fix(\phi,N)$ is non-empty and find lower bounds on its cardinality. \end{Pb} This generalizes the problems of showing that a given Hamiltonian diffeomorphism has a fixed point and that a given Lagrangian submanifold intersects its image under a Hamiltonian diffeomorphism.
-References to solutions to this problem are provided in \cite{ZiLeafwise,ZiC0}.
+A \emph{leafwise fixed point for $\psi$} is a point $x\in N$ for which $\psi(x)$ lies in the leaf through $x$ of this foliation.
+We denote by $\Fix(\psi,N)$ the set of such points.
+A fundamental problem in symplectic geometry is the following: \begin{Pb} Find conditions under which $\Fix(\psi,N)$ is non-empty and find lower bounds on its cardinality. \end{Pb} This generalizes the problems of showing that a given Hamiltonian diffeomorphism has a fixed point and that a given Lagrangian submanifold intersects its image under a Hamiltonian diffeomorphism.
+References for solutions to the general problem are provided in \cite{ZiLeafwise,ZiC0}. \begin{Xpl}[translated points] As explained in \cite[p.~97]{SaMorse}, translated points of the time-1-map of a contact isotopy starting at the identity are leafwise fixed points of the Hamiltonian lift of this map to the symplectization. \end{Xpl} We denote

-Assume that $\phi$ is the time-1-map of a global Hamiltonian flow whose restriction to $N$ stays $C^0$-close to the inclusion $N\to M$, and that $(\phi,N)$ is nondegenerate in the sense of \cite{ZiLeafwise}.
-The main result of \cite{ZiC0} (Theorem 1) implies that under these conditions $\big|\Fix(\phi,N)\big|$ is bounded below by the sum of the Betti-numbers of $N$.
-This result is optimal in the sense that the $C^0$-condition cannot be replaced by Hofer smallness of $\phi$.
+We call $N$ \emph{regular} (or ``fibering'') iff there exists a smooth manifold structure on $N_\om$, such that the canonical projection from $N$ to $N_\om$ is a smooth submersion.\footnote{Such a structure is unique if it exists.
+In this case the symplectic quotient of $N$ is well-defined.} Let $X$ be a manifold and $h\in C\big([0,1]\x X,M\big)$.
+We call $h$ a \emph{semistrong $(N,\om)$-homotopy} iff for every $t\in[0,1]$ there is a leaf $F$ of $N$ that contains the image of $\{t\}\x\dd X$ under $h$.